-JACKSONVILLE, Fla. - Art students at the University of North Florida are working on a new round of sculptures that will go-up this summer at a park in Jacksonville Beach.
+JACKSONVILLE, Fla. - Art students at the University of North Florida are working on a new round of artwork that will go-up this summer at the UNF Sculpture Park in Jacksonville Beach.

 The creative minds of five UNF students, whose designs were picked for Sculptures by the Sea, is part of a $50,000 donation from the Lazzara Family Foundation and Mountain Star Capital to inspire the next generation of artists.
 The money for the project was donated last spring.

 Gabriella O’Toole’s design was not originally picked in late 2016.
 However, after another student’s project fell through, O’Toole was waiting in the wings.